monsoonmaelstrom/book2/book2.md

 My mother steps forward.
 She doesn’t address the other Commanders in the room.
 She addresses the crowd.
 She doesn’t care about their decision.
 She’s already dismissed them.
 She’s going for hearts and minds, apparently.

 “On Saturday evening, I encountered a man in my residence, looking through my papers and personal effects.
 Upon confronting him, he attacked me.
 I was knocked to the floor, and he had a knife at my throat when one of my guards intervened, and killed the assassin.
-Upon searching his body, I found a Dairuvaran signet ring,” she says holding up a ring, which passes to Commander Selby after pausing for a few seconds to allow the crowd to take it in.
+Upon searching his body, I found a Dairuvaran signet ring,” she says holding up a ring, which she passes to Commander Selby after pausing for a few seconds to allow the crowd to take it in.

 Commander Selby inspects it, and then hands it off to Commander Graham, who does the same before passing it on.